SecondNewtonLaw/Global-Functions-Documentation/Libraries/Filesystem.md

 ```

 ### Parameter
-- `path` - path to the file that will be read
+- `path` - path to the file that will be read.

 ### Example